magento/architecture/design-documents/graph-ql/coverage/wishlist.md

 - Semantically correct - in Open Source one wishlist will be returned, in Commerce - array of wishlist.
 - It is possible to get info for the single wishlist by `ID` in Commerce edition.
 #### Cons
-- Client couldn't work with both - Open Source and Commerce editions.
+- Client code has to be different for Open Source and Commerce editions.
 Missing `id` in Commerce will cause an error.
+It is not a big problem because client has to know about Wishlist Name in Commerce edition anyway and has to adjust respectively.

 ### Option 1
 `wishlists` field located under `Customer` type.
 In Commerce edition will be extended with `ids` argument in order to not to over-fetch and be able to retrieve info only for needed wishlists.